cloud-gov/cg-site/content/docs/services/relational-database.md

 ## Rotating credentials

 You can rotate credentials by creating a new instance and deleting the existing instance.
 If this is not an option, email [cloud.gov support](mailto:cloud-gov-support@gsa.gov) to request rotating the credentials manually.

+## Version information

+In general, you can view version information about database instances bound to applications using [`cf ssh`]({{< relref "docs/apps/using-ssh.md" >}}) and the standard database-specific commands for viewing version information.

+**PostgreSQL**:

+* New dedicated PostgreSQL service instances (`medium-psql`, `medium-psql-redundant`, `large-psql`, `large-psql-redundant`) are on PostgreSQL 9.6.2.
+We periodically update this to the latest stable release available in AWS RDS GovCloud US.
+* Shared PostgreSQL service instances (`shared-psql`) are on an older version.

 ## The broker in GitHub